How to add shore power to your campervan electrical system to charge leisure batteries from the mains supply.

 Regardless of regulations, we prefer to take control of the safety of our camper’s electrical system and not rely on a campground’s breaker or their adherence to regulations to protect us.

-Single pole RCDs are used for low current circuits.
-They monitor the live wire, tripping if they detect a fault on it.
+Single-pole RCDs are used for low-current circuits.
+They monitor the live wire, tripping if they detect a fault.

-Double pole RCDs are intended for higher currents.
-They monitor the live and neutral wires, tripping if they detect a fault on either.
+Double-pole RCDs are intended for higher currents.
+They monitor the live and neutral wires, tripping if they detect a fault.

 This is especially important in some European countries where reverse polarity can cause issues.

 Reverse polarity is where the live & neutral wires are swapped.
-A single pole breaker only trips one side of the circuit so potentially leaving power on the other side in the event of a fault.
+A single-pole breaker only trips one side of the circuit, potentially leaving power on the other side in the event of a fault.

-We recommend double pole RCDs.
-They provide extra protection for almost no extra cost and eliminates any reverse polarity risks too, so why wouldn’t you?
+We recommend double-pole RCDs.
+They provide extra protection for almost no extra cost and eliminate any reverse polarity risks, so why wouldn’t you?

 Switched Sockets

-If your campervan electrical design provides AC circuits to run only when connected to a mains hookup, you can install the switched sockets directly from the RCD.
+If your camper’s electrical design provides AC circuits to run only when connected to a mains hookup, you can install the switched sockets directly from the RCD.

 Locate the switches for convenience.